xzzhang2/xzzhang2.github.io/pages/tutorial.md

 description: Xinzhi Zhang's outreach activities and social impacts
 ---

-I have organized and attended several events, workshops, and seminars on the application of digital media data analytics, multimedia storytelling, and society well-being.

-In terms of knowledge transfer and social impacts, I have contributed to several professional news media as a commentator.
+I have organized and attended several public events, workshops, and research seminars on the application of digital technologies, social media data analytics, multimedia storytelling, and society well-being.
+I have also interviewed by news media, and contributed to the news media as a commentator.

 ---